 Educator Workforce Data

-2024-25 Teacher Shortage Areas
+2025-26 Teacher Shortage Areas

 The ADE Division of Elementary and Secondary Education collaborates with the University of Arkansas for Education Policy to analyze state teacher pipeline data and define subject and geographic shortage areas.

-The shortage areas below are based on the following data from three school years (2021, 2022, and 2023).
+The shortage areas listed below are based on data from three consecutive school years (2022, 2023, and 2024).

-- Demand-percentage of unlicensed teachers and teacher attrition
+- Demand percentage of unlicensed teachers and teacher attrition

 - Supply-educator preparation program pipeline